miltiadiss/Data-Mining/README.md

 ![Στιγμιότυπο οθόνης 2024-05-23 180454](https://github.com/miltiadiss/Data-Mining/assets/45690339/4ee72766-c13a-4788-88ad-333bbdfceba7)

 2. Training of 3 types of classifiers that predict the activity of every participant for every timestamp of the testing set based on the N previous values (lags) of the accelometers.
 It is also noted that the original dataset is split into training set (80% of the original dataset) and testing set (20% of the original dataset).
+Our goal is to make a close approximation for every case, not to make perfectly accurate predictions.
     1. **Neural Networks**: We chose to work with an **Artificial Neural Network** that is trained for 50 epochs, using the *tensorflow* library and *keras*.
 For increased accuracy we can use a greater amount of epochs, however this increase in epochs would require a significantly greater amount of time.
     2. **Bayesian Networks**:
     3. **Random Forests**: We chose to work with 30 decision trees (estimators) to create the Random Forest, using the *sklearn.ensemble* module.
 We can also use more estimators for increased accuracy like the case of the **Neural Network**.